mnmbt96/Furniture-Website/README.md

 Created a furniture company’s website which leads to e-commerce site, so they can sell their products online.

-Focused on responsive design, adjust every element depending on the size of the devices.
+Focused on responsive design.
+Adjusted every element depending on the size of the devices by using flexbox.

 🔗Link to the website:
 https://furniture-website-omega.vercel.app/